-In my research, I use a combination of methodologies to investigate the cognitive and neural processes that allow us to understand and interact with others.
-These include infrared eye-tracking, virtual reality, event-related potentials (ERPs) and functional magnetic resonance imaging (fMRI).
+In my research, I use several methods to investigate the cognitive and neural processes that allow us to understand and interact with others.
+These include infrared eye-tracking, body tracking, immersive virtual reality, event-related potentials (ERPs) and functional magnetic resonance imaging (fMRI).

-I am particularly interested in how we understand and use eye gaze to coordinate our attention with others - a social function that we call "joint attention".
+I am particularly interested in how we understand and use multiple non-verbal behaviours, including eye gaze and hand gestures, to coordinate our attention with others - a social function that we call "joint attention".
 This is a crucial social skill, because it allows us to share experiences with others, understand their visual and mental perspective, and learn socially during face-to-face interactions.

 We currently know very little about joint attention because it occurs during dynamic interactions, which are hard to simulate and study in experimental settings.
 To overcome this challenge, I have been developing virtual interfaces that can be used to simulate realistic, compelling and controlled social interactions in the lab and in neuroimaging environments.

-This brief article that I recently wrote for SpectrumNews provides an overview of my research and key findings, including a video demonstration.
+This brief article that I wrote for SpectrumNews provides an overview of my research and some of our key findings, including a video demonstration.
 The article also featured in Scientific American (see here).

 More recently, my research program has expanded along a new, additional line of study where we are examining how humans perceive and interact with artificial agents (e.g., virtual characters and physical robots).
 Here we are interrogating the many factors - including our beliefs and expectations - which influence how we understand and interact with these artificial agents that are becoming increasingly present in 21st Century life.
 We are also examining whether these agents can be useful in supporting children's education.